noahdm4321/GW2-Trade-Post-Analysis/R-Script/investments.md

 ## Finalizing Investment Opportunities

-##### In this section, we further refine the investment opportunities by filtering out lower-profit items that have a profit less than 30% of buy price.
-We also remove items with a buy price higher than 100 gold.
+##### In this section, we further refine the investment opportunities by filtering out lower-profit items that have a profit less than 30% of buy price (blue).
+We also remove items with a buy price higher than 100 gold (red).
 Finally, we plot the data to visualize the remaining investment opportunities and list the items sorted by their profit in descending order.

 ![](investments_files/figure-gfm/chart%203.5-1.png)<!-- -->